 - as required by the Civil Code, the essential elements of consent, object and cause must be present, and the employer may not coerce or exert undue pressure on the employee to accept the non-compete obligation, which must be in a written agreement.

 To the extent that non-disclosure agreements may limit an employee's freedom to compete, they should be evaluated under the aforementioned requirements.
 Furthermore, they may not (1) prohibit the employee from using the general knowledge or skills acquired during his or her tenure or training with the former employer, (2) prohibit the disclosure of information that is not confidential because it is public knowledge, nor (3) prohibit the disclosure of information properly provided to the employee by third-party sources.

 i Working time

-Wage and hour coverage in Puerto Rico for non-exempt employees is governed by the FLSA as well as local laws.
-Non-exempt employees in Puerto Rico are entitled to more benefits than those provided by the FLSA.
-These benefits include payment for:
+Wage and hour coverage in Puerto Rico for non-exempt employees is governed by the US Fair Labor Standards Act (FLSA) as well as local laws.
+Non-exempt employees in Puerto Rico are entitled to more benefits than those provided by the FLSA, which include payment for: